nstrayer/nashvilleBioStats/_posts/2016-01-04-branching.md

   {% highlight bash %}
   git merge master
   {% endhighlight %}
-  Git ever so kindly automatically modifies the files with conflicts in them to point out the points where they overlap.
+  Git ever so kindly automatically modifies the files with conflicts in them to point out where they overlap.
 (If you want to see a list of the files that have this problem simply run the command `git diff --name-only --diff-filter=U`.)

   Now head to the file (or files) in question to see the conflict.